-How to use Granddad Jack’s Sack Wax
+How to use Jack Stilllman's Fabric Wax

-NOTE: Applying Sack Wax could cause the colour of the fabric to darken and it will cause it to become slightly stiffer.
+NOTE: Applying Fabric Wax could cause the colour of the fabric to darken and it will cause it to become slightly stiffer.
 Stretch fabrics are virtually impossible to wax and wont perform as well as non-stretch fabrics

 What you will need:

-- Granddad Jack’s Sack Wax
+- Granddad Jack’s Fabric Wax

-- A clean stable table or flat area
+- A clean, stable table or flat area

 NOTE: Sack Wax works by creating a flexible membrane between the fibres.
 In basic terms it reduces the gaps between the fabric fibres making it difficult for water to get in.
 If further obstructs water by causing droplets to bead together into larger globules and run off the item with gravity.
 The advantage to this over other forms of waterproofing using plastics is that waxed fabric still allows small amounts of air in and out so the fabric can breathe and resist overheating and mould.